Courses & Requirements

 Additional Admissions Criteria:

 Enrollment Services will provide additional admissions criteria for this program.
-The Admission criteria packet can be found on Forms.
+The Admission criteria packet can be found on the Forms page.

 Students interested in participation in this academic program may be required to undergo a Criminal Offender Record Information (CORI) check, a Criminal Records Central Repository (CHRI) check and/or a Sex Offender Registry Information (SORI) check.
 For more information, visit the CORI/CHRI/SORI page on the NECC website.